Our School App Stay connected on the go...

-In Year 7 the focus is about learning important geographical skills and the geography of the UK in order to give students a good understanding of their own country.
+In Year 7 the focus is about learning important geographical skills, contemporary issues and the geography of the UK in order to give students a good understanding of their own country as well as the wider world.
 Topics include:

 GCSE geography (AQA A)

 In Year 9 the GCSE course is started.
-Students begin by studying the 'Challenge of natural hazards' followed by 'The living world'.
+Students begin by studying the 'Challenge of natural hazards' followed by ' The challenge of resource management' and 'The living world'.
 During Year 9, many students choose to continue studying geography.

-As a popular option choice, students in Year 10 continue their studies in the topics of 'Physical landscapes in the UK' and 'The challenge of resource management'.
-Fieldwork includes a local river investigation and two optional residential fieldwork trips to Iceland and Italy are also carried out at the end of Year 10 to study glaciation and volcanoes.
+As a popular option choice, students in Year 10 continue their studies in the topics of 'Weather hazards and climate change' followed by 'Physical landscapes in the UK - glacial landscapes and river landscapes' Fieldwork is a compulsory requirement at GCSE and includes a local river investigation in Year 10 and a local urban study in Year 11.
+There is also an optional residential fieldtrip to Iceland at the end of Year 10 to study glaciation and volcanoes.

-In Year 11 we study 'Urban issues and challenges', which includes a fieldwork investigation, and we complete the course with 'Changing economic world'.
+In Year 11 we study 'Urban issues and challenges' and we complete the course with 'Changing economic world'.